ionic-team/ionic-docs/versioned_docs/version-v6/react/slides.md

 ```

 :::note
 Not using Create React App?
 You can import the Swiper components from `swiper/react` instead.
 :::

 ## Using Modules

 By default, Swiper for React does not import any additional modules.
 To use modules such as Navigation or Pagination, you need to import them first.

-`ion-slides` automatically included the Pagination, Scrollbar, Autoplay, Keyboard, and Zoom modules.
+`IonSlides` automatically included the Pagination, Scrollbar, Autoplay, Keyboard, and Zoom modules.
 This part of the guide will show you how to install these modules.

 To begin, we need to import the modules and their corresponding CSS files from the `swiper` package: